bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Next work
 * Scene doesn't reset to default when curtain is closed.
-* Should load scrolled to accessed annotation index,
 * When selecting carousel annotation, lyric scroll causes carousel anchor not to have selectable styling.

 # Post-Gatsby bugs